greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos-lin-client.html.md

     -   krb5-libs
     -   krb5-workstation<br/>
-    **Note:** When you install the Kerberos packages, you can use other Kerberos utilities such as `klist` to display Kerberos ticket information.
+    > **Note** When you install the Kerberos packages, you can use other Kerberos utilities such as `klist` to display Kerberos ticket information.

 Java applications require this additional software: